ezzing/3DLayout-documentation/README-userDoc.md

 The shortcuts can be used in the following cases:

+  - To navigate between tabs, press 1, 2, 3 or 4
   - When drawing:
       - To enable/disable snap to guides, press 'S'
-      - To toggle between guide lines and vertices you can hold 'Ctrl'/'Command'
+      - To toggle between guide lines and vertices you can hold 'Ctrl' / '⌘'
       - To select/deselect vertices, click on them while pressing 'Shift'
   - Editing a subarea:
       - Hold 'Shift' for selecting the hole row
-      - Hold 'Ctrl'/'Command' for selecting the hole column
+      - Hold 'Ctrl' / '⌘' for selecting the hole column
   - Moving a building, subarea or keepout:
       - Down: Numpad 1, 2, 3 | 'End' | 'Down arrow' | 'Page down'
       - Left: Numpad 1, 4, 7 | 'End' | 'Left arrow' | 'Home'
       - Right: Numpad 3, 6, 9 | 'Page down' | 'Right arrow' | 'Page up'
       - Center: Numpad 5 | 'Clear'
-  - Save: for saving the project in crm you can press 'Ctrl + Shift + S'/'Command + Shift + S'
+  - Save: for saving the project in crm you can press 'Ctrl + Shift + S' / '⌘ + Shift + S'
   - Widgets:
       - To cancel the operation or close the widget, press 'Esc'
       - To confirm the operation, press 'Enter'